A treasure trove of legal data

 Data science offers great opportunities for legal research, according to Simone van der Hof and Bart Custers (eLaw).
 But at the same time, we have to keep an eye on the unwanted side effects of big data - such as ethnic profiling.

 Traditionally, lawyers tend to work with data on paper.
 However, the use of big data methods is increasing in this academic discipline as well.
 Within the Faculty of Law, Simone van der Hof (Professor of Law and Information Society) and Bart Custers (head of research at eLaw) are leading in this respect.
-On 23 September, 2016, they are organising a meeting for their colleagues, in collaboration with the Leiden Centre or Data Science (LCDS): the Research Lab Legal Data Science.

 What is the main purpose of the Research Lab on 23 September?